BlackBerry Limited (BB) Reveals an Earnings Mystery

 BB’s Market Performance

-BB stocks went up by 1.97% for the week, with a monthly drop of -3.12% and a quarterly performance of -29.07%, while its annual performance rate touched -59.01%.
-The volatility ratio for the week stands at 3.29% while the volatility levels for the past 30 days are set at 4.66% for BlackBerry Limited.
-The simple moving average for the period of the last 20 days is 4.41% for BB stocks with a simple moving average of -24.24% for the last 200 days.
+BB stocks went up by 1.93% for the week, with a monthly jump of 3.71% and a quarterly performance of -27.92%, while its annual performance rate touched -57.01%.
+The volatility ratio for the week stands at 5.69% while the volatility levels for the past 30 days are set at 5.13% for BlackBerry Limited.
+The simple moving average for the period of the last 20 days is 8.30% for BB stocks with a simple moving average of -21.61% for the last 200 days.

 Analysts’ Opinion of BB